From 11 May 2026 black bin collections changed from fortnightly to once every 3 weeks. Check your collection dates.

 Additional support

-We will continue to offer additional services to help households who need more support.
+We continue to offer additional services to help households who need more support.
 This includes:

-In 2026, we will launch a free, fortnightly subscription for absorbent hygiene products such as disposable nappies.
-This means you will not have to wait 3 weeks for these to be collected.
+From 11 May 2026 we introduced a free, fortnightly collection service for nappies and hygiene waste.
+This means you will not have to wait 3 weeks for this type of waste to be collected.

 Avoiding smells and pests